SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - roll: "You rolled a 6 and a 4.
 They sum to 10"

+- ***Section 16: Coding Exercise 21***

+The Challenge:

+Inside the following function, write an if statement that returns "even" if the variable (num) evaluates to an even number, but returns nothing if (num) evaluates to an odd number.

+- function isEven(num) {
+//write code here
+}

 ### ***The Projects***

 The projects can be viewed on the [course projects page](https://slimbloodworth.github.io/Udemy-Web-Dev-Bootcamp-2023/course-projects.html).